Masters Course in Business and Human Rights

 • contemporary challenges in business and human rights including climate, just transitions, conflict, technology, and concerns including discrimination.

 Learn from individuals at the forefront of making human rights part of everyday business.
-Faculty changes each year but this year's teachers include:
+Faculty changes each year but 2024's faculty included:

 Maryam Al-Khawaja, Human Rights Defender